 Why are names like Wi-Fi, Bluetooth and LTE more well-known than 5G or Zigbee when they all play a huge role in our daily lives?
 Both 5G and Wi-Fi have very particular characteristics that will be beneficial for connecting devices to the internet.
 This white paper offers a different perspective on the “battle” between these two types of technology, and how to leverage each to exploit the most advantages.

 Electronic Military & Defense was developed as a resource for engineers, program managers, project managers, and other professionals involved in the design and development of electronic and electro-optic systems for a wide range of defense and aerospace applications.
-Check out the digital edition of our latest issue for exclusive editorial on optimizing defense technology in harsh environments, a 3D X-ray diagnostic tool for use in combat, the first international standard for tactical fiber optic cables, early warning systems for chemical warfare agents, and more.
+Check out the digital edition of our latest issue for exclusive editorial on detecting explosives with mm-Wave radars, advanced optical materials for transparent armor, simulating complicated radar cross sections, machine vision for military imaging, and more.

 Sign up to receive a free copy of the 2017 edition!

 u‑blox, a global provider of leading positioning and wireless communication technologies, has announced the new NINA‑B2 dual‑mode Bluetooth 4.2 stand‑alone module, enabling industrial IoT applications thanks to its built‑in secure boot and wide temperature ranges.

 Telit, a global enabler of the Internet of Things (IoT), recently announced a strategic partnership with Otodata, Canada’s largest IoT network operator, with more than 300,000 clients.
 The partnership lays the foundation for Otodata’s U.S. expansion by utilizing existing MNO’s infrastructure.